mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ]
 ```

-> ## '/api/users/id/:id'
+> ## '/api/users/:id'
 > * Takes in a user_id parameter in the url.
-> * Returns a single user and their details in an array of a single user object (note: password is not included).
+> * Returns an array containing a single user object (note: password is not included).
 ```
-// sample response from the '/api/users/id/:id' GET route [
+// sample response from this route
+[
     {
         "user_id": 1,